voschezang/coding-handbook/collaboration/coaching.md

 How likely do you feel/think this is to succeed?
 What would you need in addition?
 How motivated are you on a scale from 0-10?
 Why not higher/lower?
 ```

+**Challenging**

+Prompts

+- Empathy. *"Seems like he had a reason for saying that."*
+- Dissociate. *"You are aware of the thought of X"*
+- Out of the box. *"What would need to be true for you to belief this?"*